kwon37xi/spymemcached-extra-transcoders/gzip-compress-transcoder/README.md

 ```

 ## Other configuration properties
-* `GZIPCompressWrapperTranscoder.setCompressionThresholdByteLength` : Only when decoded byte length is over `compressionThresholdByteLength`, compression proceeds or just passes the data to spymemcached.
+* `GZIPCompressWrapperTranscoder.setCompressionThresholdByteLength` : Only when the decoded byte length is over `compressionThresholdByteLength`, compression proceeds or just passes the data to spymemcached.
 * `GZIPCompressWrapperTranscoder.setCompressionFlag(int)` : set Memcached flag for GZIP Compression.
 When compress this flag is set and only when this flag is set, decomression proceeds.
 Default `0B0100`.
 * `GZIPCompressWrapperTranscoder.setBufferSize(int)` : set GZIP buffer size in bytes.
 Default `8192` bytes.